machour/yii2-web-push-notifications/README.md

             // Required.
 The subject needs to be a URL or a mailto: URL.
             // This provides a point of contact in case the push service needs to contact you 'subject' => 'mailto:webmaster@mywebsite.com',
-            // Your push application name.
-Useful if you'll be using this shared module on different
-            // applications (ie, frontend and backend).
-            // Default to "default"
-            'app' => 'frontend',
         ],
         // ...
     ],